Moissanite Carat Size Guide — How to Choose the Right Stone Size in India

 Frequently asked questions

-At IDHANI, 1.2ct (7.0mm round) is consistently the most purchased size.
+At IDHANI, 1.2ct (7.0mm round, DEW) is consistently the most purchased size.
 It offers meaningful presence on the hand, suits most finger types, and sits comfortably in the everyday-wear range.
-For those who prefer something more subtle, 0.9ct (6.5mm) is the second most popular choice.
+For those who prefer something more subtle, 1.0ct (6.5mm) is the second most popular choice.

 Yes and no. A larger stone has more surface area, which means more facets catching light.
 But the quality of sparkle — how brilliantly and colourfully the stone fires — depends more on the cut quality and the stone's refractive index than on its size.
 An excellent-cut 1.0ct moissanite will outperform a poor-cut 2.0ct every time.
 Every IDHANI stone is cut to maximise fire regardless of size.